AZWN/multilang-statix-inconsistency-mwe/Readme.md

 ##### Runtime

 So what happens at runtime is the following.
 In the current solver, solving is done in 2 steps:
 1. The constraints for all files are solved in isolation.
-This may yield constraint that cannot be decided without results from the other files.
+This may yield constraints that cannot be decided without results from the other files.
 These constraints are therefore _delayed_.
 2. All intermediate results are combined, and all delayed constraints are solved.

 When the solver encounters a constraint, 3 things can happen: